Amgen Board of Directors Corporate Governance Principles

 - To be effective as a working group, the Board should consist of no more than fourteen (14) members, but no less than nine (9), of which no more than two (2) may also be employees or officers of the Company.

-- The Governance and Nominating Committee, composed solely of directors who qualify as independent under Nasdaq listing requirements, has the responsibility of advising the Board on all board governance matters, including recommending the composition, role, structure and procedures of the Board; recommending the appointment of the lead director for the Board, recommending the appointment, composition and responsibilities of the committees of the Board; and identifying and presenting qualified candidates for election and re-election as directors.
+- The Governance and Nominating Committee, composed solely of directors who qualify as independent under The Nasdaq Stock Market, Inc. ("Nasdaq") listing requirements, has the responsibility of advising the Board on all board governance matters, including recommending the composition, role, structure and procedures of the Board; recommending the appointment of the lead director for the Board, recommending the appointment, composition and responsibilities of the committees of the Board; and identifying and presenting qualified candidates for election and re-election as directors.

 - The Audit Committee and the Compensation and Management Development Committee also consist solely of directors who qualify as independent under Nasdaq listing requirements.
-In addition, all members of the Audit Committee shall qualify as independent under Securities and Exchange Commission rules, and all members of the Compensation and Management Development Committee shall qualify as "outside directors" under the requirements of Section 162(m) of the Internal Revenue Code of 1986, as amended, and as "non-employee directors" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended.
+In addition, all members of the Audit Committee shall qualify as independent under Securities and Exchange Commission rules, and all members of the Compensation and Management Development Committee shall qualify as "non-employee directors" within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934, as amended.

 - The Compensation and Management Development Committee annually evaluates the performance of the CEO and executive management for purposes of determining executive compensation.